 Of course, on some airlines this is a more pleasurable (and dependable) experience than others.
 The larger and older an airline's fleet, the more variation in the in-flight system you will see from one trip to another.
-Younger and smaller airlines like JetBlue and Virgin America (the latter owns only 42 planes) are not dealing with a fleet of aircraft of very differing ages and models that came together over time through a series of purchases, mergers and the like.
+Younger and smaller airlines like JetBlue and Virgin America are not dealing with a fleet of aircraft of very differing ages and models that came together over time through a series of purchases, mergers and the like.
 Folks who travel on "legacy" airlines can sometimes encounter two or three different aircraft, with multiple configurations, on the same route.
 Going out you may have a dedicated seat-back system; coming back you may have to peer over the top of the seat in front of you to see the screen; then on your next flight, there may be no screens at all.
 This makes it much harder for a legacy airline to offer a consistent in-flight entertainment system.

 That said and understood, here is our roundup of the best economy-class in-flight entertainment offerings in the air right now, as well as some information about what you might encounter on popular airlines that don't make the best-of list, but do move a lot of passengers.

 Virgin America has been voted the airline with the best in-flight entertainment system a few times now by various publications and airline associations.
 It's no surprise: No other airline shares a name and ownership with an entertainment company.
 If these guys got beat by, say, a company named WestJet, it would be a bit embarrassing (although WestJet does a pretty good job, as noted below).